 After making Elliot a Hiro costume sweatshirt recently, I figured I’d be out of the costume making business for a little while, at least until the fall.
 Elliot must have had other plans because he randomly asked for a Prince Charming costume.

-I’m guessing the girls at preschool were talking about princess costumes and that triggered his request.
+All the talk about princess costumes at his preschool must have triggered his request.
 With Disney’s live-action Cinderella now in theaters, I figured a prince costume would make a fun and timely blog project too!

 More Boy Prince Costume Ideas:

 You don’t have to make a Prince Charming costume, I have a few more boy prince costume ideas you can choose from including Snow White’s prince and the Beast!